anupriya567/Django-Insights/README.md

 # Django-Insights

+1).
+Reverse function where and why to use?
 Given a url pattern, Django uses url() to pick the right view and generate a page.
 That is, url--> view name.
 But sometimes, like when redirecting, you need to go in the reverse direction and give Django the name of a view, and Django generates the appropriate url.
 In other words, view name --> url.
 That is, reverse() (it's the reverse of the url function).
 It might seem more transparent to just call it generateUrlFromViewName but that's too long and probably not general enough: